george-hawkins/aletsch-2021/README.md

 Details
 -------

-**Dates:** Saturday, July 24th - Sunday, July 25th.
+**Dates:** Friday, July 23rd - Sunday, July 25th.

 **Hotel:** [Hotel Alpina](https://www.alpinafiescheralp.ch/), Fiesheralp.

-Accommodation is confirmed for Saturday night for Justin, George, Dara and Henrik - no further action is needed.
+Accommodation is confirmed for Friday & Saturday night for Justin, George, Dara and Henrik - no further action is needed.

 **Travel:** see below for details and price.